baryla/treesy/readme.md

 I created it for a side project I'm working on because I couldn't find a library that has a simple API and is "just" for creating tree structures.
 Oh and it doesn't have any dependencies :)

+> Warning!
+The API is not final and is most likely to change!

 ## Installation

 ```